AlienExo/FListBot-Python-/README.md

 #Prerequisites
 *	[Python 2.7.6 or later](http://python.org)
+*	[BeautifulSoup 4.3.2](http://www.crummy.com/software/BeautifulSoup/), included under the terms of its MIT License.
 *	[Twisted 13.2.0 for Python 2.7.6](http://twistedmatrix.com)
 *	[Zope Interface](https://pypi.python.org/pypi/zope.interface#download)
 *	[Autobahn WebSocket library](http://autobahn.ws/)

 #Summary
 Cogito is a websockets-based bot for FList.
 Why do you write a bot for that place?
 I have no idea.
 I'm just procrastinating on my thesis.